Activate (app): 2014

 In February 2014, Joy Marcus, formerly a managing director at Gotham Ventures, was appointed chief executive officer of Bloglovin’.
 In April 2014, Bloglovin' raised $7 million in Series A funding.
 Investor Northzone led the round, and the founders of Babble and SoulCycle invested personally in the site.
 Additionally, Bloglovin' received further investment from previous funders Betaworks, Lerer Ventures, While Star Capital, and Bassett Investment Group.
 The investments were largely used for recruiting purposes.

 Name Change and CEO

 In April 2018, the company rebranded as Activate and replaced former Bloglovin CEO Giordano Contestabile with Kamiu Lee, formerly Bloglovin's vice president of strategy and business development.
 The platform launched Activate Studio at the same time.
 The company's decision to rebrand came shortly after Northzone made significant investments in the platform.

+2020

+On August 25, 2020, Activate was acquired by impact.com, a partnership management platform.
+The acquisition integrated Activate's influencer discovery, reporting, and campaign management platform into impact.com's Partnership Cloud, expanding the company's creator marketing capabilities and enabling brands to manage influencer partnerships alongside other partnership types through a single platform.

 Bloglovin' Awards

-The Bloglovin' Awards, held annually since 2011, are an annual awards night during New York Fashion Week hosted by Bloglovin' honoring bloggers in various categories.
+The Bloglovin' Awards were an annual awards ceremony held during New York Fashion Week by Bloglovin' to recognize bloggers in various categories.
+The awards were first held in 2011.